A Tribute to Dr. Richard Marceau

 Memorial University lost a great champion and gentleman overnight on Sept.
 26, 2016, with the sudden passing of Dr. Richard Marceau, Vice-President (Research).

 After spending 12 years in industry, he entered a PhD program in electric energy transmission at McGill University in 1990, successfully obtaining his degree in 1993.
-The same year, he joined the Electrical Engineering Department at École Polytechnique de Montréal, and was elected Chair in 1998.
-In 2001, he became Dean of the Faculty of Engineering of the Université de Sherbrooke where he led ground-breaking initiatives in both undergraduate education and graduate research capacity-building.
-In 2005, he became Provost and Vice-President Academic of the University of Ontario Institute of Technology (UOIT), then Ontario’s newest university, where over a period of eight years he grew its academic operations from 1,800 to nearly 10,000 students, and initiated the unprecedented growth of master and doctoral programs of any university in Ontario.
-In 2013, he became Vice-President (Research) of Memorial University.
-A list of his recent publications is available online.
+The same year, he joined the Electrical Engineering Department at École Polytechnique de Montréal and was elected chair in 1998.
+In 2001 he became dean of the Faculty of Engineering of the Université de Sherbrooke where he led ground-breaking initiatives in both undergraduate education and graduate research capacity-building.
+In 2005 he became provost and vice-president academic of the University of Ontario Institute of Technology (UOIT), then Ontario’s newest university, where over a period of eight years he grew its academic operations from 1,800 to nearly 10,000 students, and initiated the unprecedented growth of master and doctoral programs of any university in Ontario.
+In 2013 he became Vice-President (Research) of Memorial University.

 Dr. Marceau was an active member of his community.
 He participated on numerous local, provincial and national committees and boards.
-From 2009 to 2013, he was President of the Parkwood Foundation, one of Canada’s most beautiful National Historic Sites, and from 2012 to 2014, he was President of the Canadian Academy of Engineering.
-He was a registered Professional Engineer in the Provinces of Newfoundland and Labrador, Ontario and Quebec.
+From 2009 to 2013, he was president of the Parkwood Foundation, one of Canada’s most beautiful National Historic Sites, and from 2012 to 2014, he was president of the Canadian Academy of Engineering.
+He was a licensed professional engineer in the provinces of Newfoundland and Labrador, Ontario and Quebec.

 Below are submitted message of condolence for the family of Dr. Richard Marceau, vice-president (research).
 Please click here to leave a message of sympathy or tribute.